mathsociitd/blog/_posts/2021-04-04-fibonacci.md

 ---
-title: "I‘d tell you a Fibonacci joke, but it‘s probably as bad as the last two you‘ve heard combined"
+title: "Something interesting about Fibonacci Numbers"
-subtitle: ""
+subtitle: "I‘d tell you a Fibonacci joke, but it‘s probably as bad as the last two you‘ve heard combined"
 layout: post
 author: "Shammi Malhotra"
 header-style: text